hyperspy/hyperspy/doc/user_guide/visualisation.rst

 Note that some combinations will not work for all platforms, as some systems reserve them for other purposes.

+If you want to jump to some point in the dataset.
+In that case you can hold the ``Shift`` key and click the point you are interested in.
+That will automatically take you to that point in the data.
+This also helps with lazy data as you don't have to load every chunk in between.

 .. figure::  images/second_pointer.png
    :align:   center
    :width:   500